Do You Really Need to Pay Harlands Debt Collectors?

 This sort of harassment can lead to debtors feeling upset, distressed and anxious.
 The debt support trust released information that said almost half of people with debt issues feel suicidal.
 The problem is that many debt management companies will use many tactics to get hold of their cash, they don’t take the needs and situation of the debtor into consideration.

 The Office for Fair Trading (OFT, 2012) published information for debt collection companies and how they should be conducting themselves.
 They were informed that they should be treating debtors fairly, without any aggressive practices, provide clear and consistent information, and to be considerate towards the situation of the debtors.

-If you believe that Harlands Debt Collectors have not been treating you fairly, and not adhering to the guidelines, you may want to consider reporting them to the OFT.
+If you believe that Harlands Services have not been treating you fairly, and not adhering to the guidelines, you may want to consider reporting them to the OFT.
 They may end up with their license being removed.